 We'd love for you to use your gifts and talents to get involved in the work of ministry at Holy Cross.
 Contact the church office for more information on how to get connected or follow up with one of the team leaders listed below.

-Amy Sowell, Choral Director
+Amy Sowell, Traditional Music and Choral Director

 Jim Sowell, Organist